s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 > -- [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)

-As the previous tutorial, we're going to be using Python and Flask on the backend as well as JavaScript on the frontend.
+As in the previous tutorial, we're going to be using Python and Flask on the backend as well as JavaScript on the frontend.
 Additionally, we're going to be using Flask-SocketIO and gevent on our server.
 For a solid overview of how to use WebSockets with Flask, check out this [awesome post by Miguel Grinberg](http://blog.miguelgrinberg.com/post/easy-websockets-with-flask-and-gevent).

 # Project Setup

 Let's start out by creating our project directory structure.
-We'll also create blank versions of the files we'll be creating later.

 	mkdir -p keylogger/templates
 	touch keylogger/run.py keylogger/tables.py keylogger/templates/wsk.js